Mobile View — all slides

 Smart Card Support

-Generate CSRs using PKCS#11-enabled hardware tokens via pkcs11_engine and p11-kit, keeping private keys in hardware.
+Generate CSRs using PKCS#11-enabled hardware tokens via pkcs11_engine and p11-kit.

 CLI Reference